prometheusresearch/rios.conversion/doc/redcap.rst

 no CalculationSet file will be created, and if it already existed it will be deleted.

-Since RIOS does not allow capital letters in ids, the program converts all expressions and internal values to lowercase.
+Since there are restrictions on `RIOS Identifiers`_, the program converts all internal values to valid identifiers.
-Expressions are used both in calculations and in skip logic.
+See ``help(rios.conversion.redcap.to_rios.Csv2OrderedDict.get_name)``
+for details.
+This mangling of the input identifiers may break expressions or cause other errors so it is **strongly** recommended to begin with valid RIOS identifiers for all page, form, matrix, and field names, as well as all internal enumeration values.

 Sliders are converted to a simple float input field with min=0.0 and max=100.0.
 Any slider labels are ignored.